I tested the top 5 HubSpot chatbot examples to find the best for B2B in 2026

 1. eesel AI

-Full disclosure, eesel AI isn't a HubSpot product.
-But its AI chatbot can be dropped onto any website, including ones running on HubSpot, and it’s built to fix the biggest problem with most native chatbot builders: scattered knowledge.
+Full disclosure, eesel AI isn't a native HubSpot product.
+But its AI chatbot can be dropped onto any website, including ones running on HubSpot, and it’s built to help unify scattered knowledge alongside your existing tools.

-A standard HubSpot bot might only know what’s on your FAQ page. eesel AI is different.
-It connects to all your company's knowledge sources and learns from them.
+While HubSpot bots provide a great foundation with your knowledge base, eesel AI complements this by connecting to additional company knowledge sources.
 We're talking past support tickets in Zendesk or Freshdesk, internal guides in Confluence or Google Docs, and your public help docs.
 The result is a bot that gives complete, accurate answers 24/7.
-It feels less like a script and more like a seasoned support agent.
+It feels like a seasoned support agent working right within your HubSpot environment.

 What's great about it: